RAVEN ROCK RANCH

 Need for Services

-Founded in 2011, Raven Rock Ranch (RRR) has a mission to intercept and break the cycles of trauma, teen suicide, human trafficking, and domestic violence.
+Founded in 2011, Raven Rock Ranch (RRR) has a mission to intercept and break the cycles of trauma, suicide and domestic violence.
 Our program serves Western Washington, focused on King, Snohomish, and Pierce Counties.
-Mental health support is provided for children and teens aged 7-18 who have experienced severe emotional, physical, or verbal trauma and/or abuse.
-85% of our clients are adopted, or are in foster care.
-Many have ongoing issues with violent behavior at school or in the home, with alcohol and drug addiction, and with abuse or neglect.
-In many cases these youth have contemplated and planned suicide.
-The majority of the children supported by RRR have also been diagnosed with debilitating mental issues such as post-traumatic stress disorder, oppositional defiant disorder, attention deficit disorder and all forms of attachment disorders.
+Mental health support is provided for all people age 7 years and up who have experienced severe emotional, physical, or verbal trauma and/or abuse.
+Many of our clients have ongoing issues with violent behavior in the workplace, at school or in the home and have contemplated and planned suicide.
+The majority of the clients have been diagnosed with post-traumatic stress disorder, oppositional defiant disorder, attention deficit disorder and all forms of attachment disorders.

-To support these exceptionally high-risk youth, RRR uses scientifically proven mental health therapies that are very individualized – one youth, one horse, and one therapist work together to develop skills such as cooperation, trust, building healthy boundaries, and responsibility.
-All of our professional therapists and facilitators are trained and certified in HEAL (Human Equine Alliances for Learning – www.humanequinealliance.com), which is internationally recognized as a premier model of Equine-Facilitated Psychotherapy and Learning.
+RRR uses scientifically proven mental health therapies that are very individualized – one client, one horse, and one Facilitator work together to develop skills such as cooperation, trust, healthy boundaries, and responsibility.
+All of our professional Facilitators are trained and certified in HEAL (Human Equine Alliances for Learning – www.humanequinealliance.com), which is internationally recognized as a premier model of Equine-Facilitated Psychotherapy and Learning.

 As part of our mission, many of our horses are rescued from abusive homes or abandonment.
-Once a horse is in our care, we carefully evaluate the animal for temperament, reliability, and behavior to ensure a good fit for our program and children.
-RRR works closely with schools, social service agencies, and churches to identify children and families in need of our unique service.
+Once a horse is in our care, we carefully evaluate the animal for temperament, reliability, and behavior to ensure a good fit for our program and clients.
+RRR works closely with various sources such as veteran organizations, social service agencies, churches, and schools.
 Referrals come directly from these agencies and/or private counseling services, as well as from partner therapy programs.
 Families in need can also self-refer, and are screened into the program by our Admissions Director.